shiv1919/MovieBooking/README.md

 - Delete movies with Verified admin credentials
 - Book tickets for a specific movie
 - Sends mail on successfull booking to the user mail
+- Cancel Seat Booking
+- Get Available Seats for a Movie
+- Get All Seat Bookings by Movie ID

 ### Prerequisites
 - JDK 17 or higher